Levi597/HHbackdoor-V0.3/README.md

 Only for educational purposes
 You will need to create your own ftp server to HHbackdoor work i will not add my server cuz security reasons!

-# New Version comming in September!
+# HH-Custom-Command is comming OCT 5

 # Tutorial